Preparing For A Tattoo

 You might want to bring someone along with you, especially if you’re nervous and want some moral support.
 Whether you should or not depends on a few different factors.

 If the tattoo studio is on the smaller side, there might not be any room for additional people without them getting in the way of the tattoo artist.
-And you should never bring more than one person, since that is bound to make things crowded and interfere with the tattoo artist’s work.
+In addition, you should never bring more than one person, since that is bound to make things crowded and interfere with the tattoo artist’s work.

 If you do want to bring someone, always ask ahead of time to see if it’s alright and respect your tattoo artist’s wishes.
 They know what kind of space they’ll need to do their job and they might also have had bad experiences with tag-alongs in the past.

-And you should never bring a child with you while you’re getting tattooed.
+Also, you should never bring a child with you while you’re getting tattooed.
 It is difficult for children to sit through long tattoo sessions patiently.
 While you’re getting tattooed, you also won’t be in a position to stop them from touching the equipment or digging through drawers and cupboards and it isn’t fair to your tattoo artist to put that responsibility on them.

 14. Postpone Your Session if Needed